Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Recurrent neural networks

 \subsection{Metrics beyond loss}

-Network performance relies not only on architecture but also on hyper-parameters like learning rate, regularization strength, batch size, etc. The choice of hyper-parameters can significantly impact the validation loss, potentially overshadowing the effect of selecting the optimal network architecture based solely on validation loss.
+Network performance relies not only on architecture but also on hyperparameters like learning rate, regularization strength, batch size, etc. The choice of hyperparameters can significantly impact the validation loss, potentially overshadowing the effect of selecting the optimal network architecture based solely on validation loss.

 This study considers additional evaluation metrics to find an optimal network configuration.
-To represent all output stress components, the von Misses stress definition is adopted:

-Using the von Mises effective stress, a single sequential vector is computed based on the six individual sequences of stress components ($\sigma_{ij}$ and $i,j=1,2,3$).
+The von Misses stress definition in Equation \ref{eq:vonMisesSigma} is adopted to represent all output stress components.
+Using the von Mises effective stress, a single sequential vector is computed.

 Three statistical measures \cite{willmott2005advantages} are used to assess and compare the predictive performance of multiple neural network configurations.
-In the following, $e_i^{(t)}$ represents an individual model-prediction error at time step \(t\), defined as
+In the following, $e_i^{(t)}$ represents an individual model-prediction (for one sample) error at time step \(t\), defined as

-where $\hat{\sigma}^{(t)}_{vM}$ is the predicted equivalent stress at time step $t$ and $\sigma^{(t)}_{vM}$ is the true equivalent stress at $t$. \\ \\ \textit{\textbf{Mean Absolute Error}} \\ The mean Absolute Error (MAE) measures the average magnitude of errors between the predicted and desired values.
-MAE is calculated by taking the average of the absolute differences between each predicted and desired value, normalized by the number tested samples from the unseen data set ($n$):
+where $\hat{\sigma}^{(t)}_{vM}$ is the predicted equivalent stress at time step $t$ and $\sigma^{(t)}_{vM}$ is the true equivalent stress at $t$. \\ \\ \textit{\textbf{Mean Absolute Error}} \\ The mean Absolute Error (MAE) measures the average magnitude of errors over the data sequence length ($N_T$) between the predicted and desired values.
+MAE is calculated by taking the average of the absolute differences between each predicted and desired value, normalized by the number of tested samples from the unseen data set ($M$):

 MAE provides an indication of the average size of errors produced by the model.
 There is no consideration for the direction of errors (overestimation or underestimation), and all errors are given equal weight.
 A lower MAE indicates a better performance. \\ \\ \textit{\textbf{Root Mean Square Error}} \\ Another commonly used measure of prediction error is the Root Mean Square Error (RMSE).
 It is obtained by taking the square root of the average of the squared differences between the predicted values and the desired values as